 Hard work, devotion to learning and always studying to acquire better management skills

-Yes, as Limited Liability Company.
+Yes, my business is registered as Limited Liability Company.
 Daniesk Projects and Services Ltd.

 There is no doubt the business has grown far above where it started and that the business is still growing and still making effort to increase its growth in the course of time